ubuntu/ubuntu-desktop-documentation/docs/explanation/accessibility-architecture.md

 # Architecture of the accessibility stack

-## Software Interfaces for assistive technologies
+## Software interfaces for assistive technologies

 ### AT-SPI